 A quiet Cocker Spaniel guaranteed!

-Wait and Stay are two different commands which can be used in different situations.
+Wait and Stay are actually two different commands, and can be used in different situations.

-These differences are explained here, as well as how to teach your puppy the 'Wait' and 'Stay' commands.
+I explain the differences here, as well as how to teach your puppy the 'Wait' and 'Stay' commands.

-There will be many times when you just need your Cocker Spaniel to lie down and stay there until you're able to make a fuss of him or see to his needs.
+There will be many times when you just need your puppy to lie down and stay where he is until you're able to make a fuss of him or see to his needs.

 Or, you may just want some quiet time to yourself while you have that much needed cuppa!

 Without sounding too obvious, this command is simply a combination of two commands.